hlovatt/Concurrency-Utilities/README.md

     Where these protocols/classes introduce new methods and properties their names begin with `_`; treat these as protected methods, i.e. do not call them - they are part of the library.
 (Swift doesn't have the concept of a protected method.
 Similarly if the method is in a protocol there is no way to mark it as final, therefore read the documentation carefully to decide if it is suitable for overridding.
 Conversely if the method is defined in a class there is no way to mark it as abstract and so methods that would be abstract throw a fatal error.)

 ## Issues
-  1. At present if a subscriber cancels its subscription, the producer keeps producing, and the subscriber subscribes to another producer whilst the 1st is still producing, then it will recieve items from both producers!
+  1. If a subscriber cancels its subscription, the producer keeps producing, and the subscriber subscribes to another producer whilst the 1st is still producing, then it will recieve items from both producers!
 (The Reactive Stream Specification allows producers to keep producing post cancellation.)
+Whilst it would be possible to fix this, it would be a noticable performance overhead and therefore this option of items from multiple subscriptions is chosen as the 'lesser of the evils'!
+See `testKeepProducingBufferSizeItemsAfterCancel` in `ReactiveCollectionTests.swift` for an example.

 ## Roadmap
-  1. Fix known issue above and add tests.
-  2. Add `flatMap`.
   3. Add `filter`.
   4. Add `clone`.
   5. Latest value after timeout instead of timeout error, `TimeoutFutureSubscriber` - name?
 How does it fit with naming convention.